 - Investor introductions, presentations, diligence, and negotiations

-I've served as Advisor, Consultant, or CTO to help companies accelerate the funding & closing process.
+I've served as As Technical Co-founder, Advisor, Consultant, or CTO to help companies accelerate the funding & closing process.

 I get paid through a combination of fees, equity, and deferred compensation: